 FIGURE 1 - LOCATION MAP OF THE PROPOSED PROJECT

-SEPTEMBER 2020
+DECEMBER 2020

 PAGE 4 OF 7

-2.6 POTENTIAL IMPACTS OF THE PROJECT 2.6.1 SOCIO-ECONOMIC The potential social impacts are anticipated to be of low significance, and those that may transpire shall be confined within the EPLs site, these potential impacts may include the following: - Potential to unearth, damage or destroy undiscovered heritage remains; - Minor disruption to the residents of the farms within the EPLs, including some increase in noise levels and dust arising from drilling and vehicle use; - Some jobs will be created as a result of the project; and - There will be economic benefits due to increased investment and investor confidence in the Namibian minerals sector.
-2.6.2 ENVIRONMENTAL The potential environmental impacts are anticipated to be of minor significance, and those that may occur shall be contained within the EPLs site, these potential impacts may include the following: - Some potential vegetation loss due to possible tracks creation; the vegetation is expected to recover fully during ensuing rain seasons; - Potential use of resources, including surface and groundwater; and - Minor risk of loss of contaminant of hydrocarbon, chemical or drill fluids from exploration activities potentially leading to localised ground contamination; this aspect will be controlled at all times.
+2.6 POTENTIAL IMPACTS OF THE PROJECT 2.6.1 SOCIO-ECONOMIC The potential social impacts are anticipated to be of low significance, and those that may transpire shall be confined, these potential impacts may include the following: - Minor disruption to the residents along the Orangemund to the Namzinc refinery route, including some increase in noise levels arising from vehicle use; - The potential to create jobs as a result of the project exist; and - There will be economic benefits due to increased investment and investor confidence in the Namibian mining and processing sector.
+2.6.2 ENVIRONMENTAL The potential environmental impacts are anticipated to be of minor significance, and those that may occur shall be contained, these potential impacts may include the following: - Potential contamination of soil and surface water, a spill containment plan shall be utilised and be in place at all times; and - Minor risk of loss of contaminant of hydrocarbon or chemicals from maintenance activities potentially leading to localised ground contamination; this aspect will be controlled at all times.
 3 CONSIDERATION OF ALTERNATIVES Best practice environmental assessment methodology calls for consideration and assessment of alternatives to a proposed project.
-In a project such as this one, it is difficult to identify alternatives to satisfy the need of the proposed project; the activities shall be specific to the EPLs, which were granted by the MME.
+In a project such as this one, it is difficult to identify alternatives to satisfy the need of the proposed project; the activities shall be specific to the proposed project.
 During the assessment, alternatives will take the form of a consideration of optimisation and efficiency to reduce potential effects e.g. different types of technology or operations, route access and exploration methods.
 4 THE ENVIRONMENTAL ASSESSMENT PROCESS This ESIA, conducted by ECC, is undertaken in terms of the Environmental Management Act, 2007 and its regulations.
 The process followed in this ESIA is set out in the flowchart in Figure 2.